Santhosh1108/speclens/README.md

 # SpecLens

-SpecLens is a local AI product development tool that turns an initial product idea into a structured product specification.
+SpecLens is a local AI product development tool that helps turn a rough product idea into a structured product specification, PRD, critique, and early MVP prototype.

-The project is built around the idea that a product concept usually starts as incomplete information.
-Instead of asking a user to write a complete PRD from the beginning, SpecLens guides the user through product discovery and gradually builds a structured product state.
+The idea behind SpecLens is simple.
+Most product ideas start with incomplete information.
+Instead of asking someone to write a complete PRD from the beginning, SpecLens guides the user through product discovery and gradually builds the specification.

-The current system uses a local language model through Ollama.
-The backend is built with FastAPI and Pydantic, while the frontend is built with Next.js and TypeScript.
+The current version runs locally using Ollama and Qwen3 4B.
+The backend uses FastAPI and Pydantic, while the frontend uses Next.js, React, and TypeScript.

-## What SpecLens currently does
+## What It Does

+SpecLens currently takes a product idea through the following workflow:

+Product idea

+Product discovery

+Structured product specification

+PRD generation

+PRD critique

+MVP prototype generation

+DOCX export

+The structured product state is shared between these stages so that the information collected during discovery can be reused throughout the rest of the workflow.

-### Product Discovery
+## Product Discovery

-The discovery agent takes a user's product idea and extracts useful product information from each message.
+The discovery system takes a rough product idea and gradually extracts the information needed to build a product specification.

-The current product state contains:
+The current product state includes:

 Product